Reading Time: 19 minutes

 In my mind, a digital PR strategy should be tightly integrated with your content marketing strategy, themes you want to grow your share of voice in, and your SEO strategy.

-I’ve seen those who try to build purely on a digital PR strategy, without cross-channel support, fail.
+I’ve seen those who try to build purely on a digital PR strategy without cross-channel support fail.

 As the CMO or owner of your company, you are responsible for driving marketing strategy across all channels.
 Digital PR deployment can amplify the good work you’re doing.
-On it’s own, it will not be the panacea you’re seeking.
+On its own, it will not be the panacea you’re seeking.

 What I think the crux of the digital PR strategy relies on: